Ya-Red7/Book-Management-API/README.md

-Here’s an upgraded version of your README to reflect that your API now uses MongoDB for data storage instead of an in-memory data store:

----

 ## **Book Management REST API**

 A simple RESTful API built with **Express.js** to manage books, including functionalities to create, read, update, and delete book records.
-This API now uses **MongoDB** as its database, offering persistent storage for book data.
+This API uses **MongoDB** as its database, offering persistent storage for book data.

 ### **Features**
 - Get all books.